-Wholesaling goods, manufacturing, producing, providing wholesale services, business activities of disabled people: 0.5%
+Wholesaling goods, manufacturing, producing, providing wholesale services, and business activities of disabled people: 0.5%.

-Person is engaging in business in the State, regardless of whether the person is physically present in the State, if in the current or preceding calendar year the person has gross income of $100,000 or more from the sale of tangible personal property delivered in the State, services used or consumed in the State, or intangible property used in the State; or the person has entered into 200 or more separate transactions.
-If you do not meet any of the criteria that create nexus in Hawaii (physical, economic or otherwise), you won’t need to register for a sales tax license in this state.
+A person is engaging in business in the State, regardless of whether the person is physically present in the State if, in the current or preceding calendar year, the person has a gross income of $100,000 or more from the sale of tangible personal property delivered in the State, services used or consumed in the State, or intangible property used in the State; or the person has entered into 200 or more separate transactions.
+If you do not meet any of the criteria that create nexus in Hawaii (physical, economic, or otherwise), you won’t need to register for a sales tax license in this state.

 If you are a retailer with a physical presence in Hawaii or you are a remote seller who has crossed the economic nexus threshold for Hawaii ($100,000/year in gross revenue, or more than 200 separate sales transactions in Hawaii in the previous or current calendar year), then you will need to register for a Hawaii sales tax license.

 The special rules are applicable to the SAAS business.